 Indoor Lighting Timers – Do you ever leave a light on when you go out for the evening?
 Many people do this because they think potential thieves will think someone is home.
 Police call this solitary light, “the burglar beacon”.
 This is because thieves have gotten wise to this technique.

-A timing unit will turn lights on and off at random intervals, meaning it will look like the property is occupied to anyone who is watching.
-These timing units can also be connected to televisions and radios which will further compound the effect that someone is home.
+A timing unit will turn lights on and off at random intervals, meaning it will look like the property is occupied by anyone who is watching.
+These timing units can also be connected to televisions and radios which will further compound the effect when someone is home.

 Installing Security Lighting

-Outdoor Installation - When installing security lights it is important to make sure that they are positioned out of easy reach, this way they cannot be tampered with or disabled quickly.
-Although positioning fixtures out of reach will make changing bulbs harder, energy saving lamps and LED bulbs can last for years, so this should not be too much of an issue.
+Outdoor Installation – When installing security lights it is important to make sure they are positioned out of easy reach, this way they cannot be tampered with or disabled quickly.
+Although positioning fixtures out of reach will make changing bulbs harder, energy-saving lamps and LED bulbs can last for years, so this should not be too much of an issue.

 When positioning outdoor flood lighting, take care where you aim the lighting fixture’s beam.
-If the light from your unit intrudes into other peoples properties you may face problems from your neighbours or local neighbourhood comities.
+If the light from your unit intrudes into other people’s properties you may face problems from your neighbours or local neighbourhood committees.

-Outdoor spot lighting is best placed where is will be most useful, a porch spotlight should be positioned so that it illuminates a person approaching the door, allowing you to see clearly who is attempting to enter your home.
-This is also useful as it enables you to see your key hole for swift entry into your house.
+Outdoor spotlighting is best placed where it will be most useful, a porch spotlight should be positioned so that it illuminates a person approaching, allowing you to see clearly who is attempting to enter your home.
+This is also useful as it lets you see your keyhole for swift entry into your house.

-Indoor Installation – Try to install indoor lighting timers on lamps and fixtures that are in close proximity to windows that are visible from the exterior of the building.
-Timing a light to turn off in one room and then have another light turn on in another rooms a few seconds later creates the impression of somebody being at home and moving from room to room.
-As thieves often “steak out’ a property before deciding weather to rob it, seeing this kind of lighting activity will almost certainly deter them.
+Indoor Installation – Try to install indoor lighting timers on lamps and fixtures that are near windows that are visible from the exterior of the building.
+Timing a light to turn off in one room and then have another light turn on in other rooms a few seconds later creates the impression of somebody being at home and moving from room to room.
+As thieves often “stake out’ a property before deciding whether to rob it, seeing this kind of lighting activity will almost certainly deter them.

 Testing for Peace of Mind

-Whatever type of utilitech security lighting you install, it is a good idea to test is on a monthly bases.
-This will involve making sure everything is working and no bulbs needs replacing etc. Also observing you home from the outside taking on a potential intruders point of view will be beneficial in making sure your security lighting set up is as good as it can be.
+Whatever type of utilitech security lighting you install, it is a good idea to test it on a monthly bases.
+This will involve making sure everything is working and no bulbs need replacing etc. Also observing your home from the outside taking on a potential intruder’s point of view will be beneficial in making sure your security lighting set-up is as good as it can be.